Will pubs and shops be open on the Queen’s funeral bank holiday?

 There will also be a national two minutes of silence held across the UK at midday on Monday 19 September.

-So what does this mean for the opening hours of shops and pub across the UK?
+So what does this mean for the opening hours of shops and pubs across the UK?

 Will pubs be open on the day of the Queen’s funeral?